WTSM

-WTSM is a radio station on 97.9 FM licensed to Woodville, Florida, United States, serving Tallahassee.
+WTSM (97.9 FM) is a Christian radio station licensed to Woodville, Florida, United States, serving Tallahassee.
 It is owned by Radio Training Network, Inc., and broadcasts a Contemporary Christian format branded as "The Joy FM".

 History

 WJZT began broadcasting on September 7, 2003, a year after the station was granted a construction permit by the Federal Communications Commission.
 It originally aired a smooth jazz format and was owned by Kathy and Ernie Petrone.
 In 2006, WJZT Communications, LLC, a division of Horizon Broadcasting, acquired the station for $2.3 million.

 After a brief stint as oldies "Cruisin' 97.9", WJZT flipped to sports on December 1, 2010, as "Tallahassee's Sports Monster", using ESPN Radio programming.

 Horizon Broadcasting reached a deal to sell WTSM and WHLG in Port St. Lucie to Radio Training Network, which owns The Joy FM regional network of Christian radio stations, for $1.3 million in May 2021.
 The sale was consummated on August 31, 2021.

 On September 1, 2021, WTSM changed their format from sports to contemporary Christian, branded as "The Joy FM".